-Sciatica is not an actual diagnosis, it is a medical term used to describe symptoms of shooting pain, tingling, and numbness down the leg caused by a low back condition.
-Sciatica is one of the more common terms used when a person is experiencing pain down their leg.
+While sciatica is not an actual medical diagnosis, it is a medical term used to describe symptoms of shooting pain, tingling, and numbness down the leg caused by a low back condition.
+Sciatica is one of the more common terms used when a person is experiencing pain radiating down their leg.
 You may also hear sciatica called a "radiculopathy" which is a medical term to describe pain, numbness, tingling, and weakness in the arms or legs.
-Since sciatica originates in the lumbar spine, it is called a lumbar radiculopathy.
+Since sciatica originates in the lumbar spine (lower back), it is called a lumbar radiculopathy.

 The sciatic nerve is the longest and largest nerve in your body.
 Five sets of paired nerve roots combine to create it, and it’s about the diameter of a pencil.
 The sciatic nerve starts in your low back, and travels through your pelvic region.

 In most people, the sciatic nerve runs under the piriformis muscle, which moves your thigh side to side.
 From there, the sciatic nerve descends through the buttocks and the back of the thighs.
 Behind your knee, smaller nerves branch out from the sciatic nerve and travel down to your feet.

 There are many potential causes for sciatica including a bulging or a herniated disc, degenerative disc disease, piriformis syndrome, pregnancy, spinal stenosis, a spinal tumor or spinal infection, spondylolisthesis, or trauma.
 Any one of these conditions can put pressure on the sciatic nerve or related nerve roots in your low back to cause pain and other symptoms.